Legal Tips for Startups: Essential Considerations for Founders Agreements.

 This is a touchy topic but if there are irresolvable internal conflicts then the best outcome for the company is a fast resolution.
 Should there be a formal procedure to be followed to resolve a conflict?
 If someone needs to leave, are they allowed to keep vested equity?

-If you want to discuss any of the above in greater detail, contact us and a KorumLegal Consultant will be in touch.
+As you embark on your entrepreneurial journey, securing legal advice and support is crucial to safeguarding your startup business.
+If you’re seeking tailored legal advice and support or want to discuss any of the above in greater detail, contact us and a KorumLegal Consultant will be in touch.

 Gerry Wong